XinLab-SEU/chainxim-documentation/docs/developer-guide.en.md

 If a block is generated, the attack chain (adver_chain) and the global chain are updated.

-All attackers are iterated through to update the block to the attacker's _receive_tape.
+All attackers are iterated to update the block to the attacker's _receive_tape.
 The purpose is twofold: to allow attackers to share the block directly (received in the next round) and to update the block to the reference chain in the next round.

 The content of the mine module generally does not change significantly because its main function is to call the consensus mining function and update the corresponding blockchain based on the results.